joshgeller/PyPardot/README.md

-Pydot
+PyPardot
 =========
-Pydot is an API wrapper for [Pardot](http://www.pardot.com/), written in Python.
+PyPardot is an API wrapper for [Pardot](http://www.pardot.com/), written in Python.